Drino955/Survev-Krityhack/README.md

 **Survev-Krityhack** is a cheat tool designed to enhance gameplay in the game survev.io/resurviv.biz by providing various hacks and modifications.

+## Community 🌐
+Join our Telegram group for updates and support: [KrityTeam](https://t.me/krityteam/)

+Join our Discord community for discussions and support: [Krity Community](https://discord.gg/FUkaMnbgjK)

 ## Installation 📥
 1. Install the Tampermonkey Legacy (MV2) extension for your browser from the [official website](https://www.tampermonkey.net/).
 YOU NEED "Tampermonkey Legacy (MV2)"!!!!!!!!!!!!!!!!!!!!!!!!
 NOT "Tampermonkey"